sankeer28/Gemini-Homework-Helper/README.md

 - Uses Gemini-1.0-Pro and Gemini-Pro-Vision models to interpret text and images, models are automatically selected
 - Mobile-friendly layout.
 - Markdown support for output.
+- User can copy AI output.

 ## Usage
 1. Go to https://gemini-homework-helper.vercel.app/
+2. Enter your API key in the input box.
-2. If you have a PDF (PDF must have copy-pasteable text) or Word document, you can upload it using the file input.
+3. If you have a PDF (PDF must have copy-pasteable text) or Word document, you can upload it using the file input.
 The text will be extracted and used as input for the AI.
 Uploading an image uses the Gemini-Pro-Vision model.
-3. You can also type your question directly into the text input field regarding a part of the document.
+4. You can also type your question directly into the text input field regarding a part of the document.
-4. Click the "Send" button to get the AI's response.
+5. Click the "Send" button to get the AI's response.

 ## API Key
 You will need to provide your Google Generative AI API key.
 You can get an API key [here](https://aistudio.google.com/app/apikey)